YashikaTyagi1619/CODSOFT/README.md

 # CODSOFT

 # Codsoft
-This is simple cpp projects I did during my codsoft internship.
+These are some c++ projects which I was assigned during my codsoft internship.
+There are total of three tasks which are as follows: